View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

 Created for “man and beast,” the fountain was evidently intended primarily as a drinking fountain for horses, and was erected during an era when the streets of Manhattan were frequented by thousands of horses on a daily basis, and equine transport was the principal means of conveying goods and people around the city.
 To satisfy the horses’ thirst, numerous watering fountains and troughs were installed along the city’s streets.
 Many were erected by humane societies such as the American Society for the Prevention of Cruelty to Animals (ASPCA).
 In addition to fulfilling a necessary function of preserving the health of beasts of burden, these roadside fountains often exhibited a great degree of artistry in their design and ornamentation.

 The decline of horse-drawn commercial vehicles resulted in the virtual elimination of these fountains by World War II.
 While the Hamilton Fountain survived, it fell into disrepair, was vandalized, and its plumbing ceased to function.
-For a period neighborhood volunteers maintained aquatic plants in the still water of the basin, and even koi swam here.
-In 2009 private donations to the Riverside Park Fund made possible the restoration of the fountain, including conservation of the ornamentation, installation of new electrical and plumbing service, repaving of the plaza with hexagonal blocks, and planting four serviceberry trees (Amelanchier spp.).
-The Riverside Park Fund has also established a maintenance fund to provide for the ongoing care of this significant historic monument.
+For a period, neighborhood volunteers maintained aquatic plants in the still water of the basin, and even koi swam here.
+In 2009 private donations to the Riverside Park Conservancy made possible the restoration of the fountain, including conservation of the ornamentation, installation of new electrical and plumbing service, repaving of the plaza with hexagonal blocks, and planting four serviceberry trees.
+The Riverside Park Conservancy has also established a maintenance fund to provide for the ongoing care of this significant historic monument.

 Robert Ray Hamilton Fountain Details